mccannical/Roku_Volume/README.md

 [Enable webCoRE on Another Device](https://wiki.webcore.co/Enable_webCoRE_on_Another_Device)

 ## Create SmartThings Virtual Devices
+Login it to the SmartThings IDE: [https://graph.api.smartthings.com/](https://graph.api.smartthings.com/)
+1. Click My Devices and click new device.
+2. Fill out the form make sure the type is simulated switch.
+Set the name to Roku_Volume_Up
+3. Click My Devices and click new device.
+4. Fill out the form make sure the type is simulated switch.
+Set the name to Roku_Volume_Down

 ## Setup Our SmartThings SmartApp
 Login to the SmartThings Dashboard: [https://webcore.co/re](https://webcore.co/re)